Indiana-Crossroads-Of-America/.github/profile/README.md

-## Welcome
+# Welcome to I:COA's official repository!

-Welcome to I:COA's official repository!
+### We are a group of tenacious volunteers whom are dedicated to creating a diverse and unique community.

-We are a group of tenacious volunteers whom are dedicated to creating a diverse and unique community.
+We are proud of the product we're developing, and are always looking for fresh talent.
 <hr />

 # The I:COA Team